- Telehealth Visits

 Skovgard earned his medical degree at Tulane University, graduating summa cum laude with recognition for leadership, academic achievement and humanism in patient care.

 He completed a residency in general surgery at NewYork-Presbyterian/Weill Cornell Medical Center, during which he also completed a two-year, NIH-funded research program at Memorial Sloan Kettering Cancer Center.
 He also completed a fellowship in cardiothoracic surgery at Memorial Sloan Kettering Cancer Center, specializing in thoracic surgical oncology.
+He has additional training in cardiac surgery through NewYork-Presbyterian and Cornell University and lung transplantation through NewYork-Presbyterian and Columbia University.

 A native Californian, Skovgard spent much of his childhood overseas, living in Venezuela, China and South Korea before returning to the United States for college.

-Board Certifications
+Board certification

-American Board of Internal Medicine, General Surgery
+- General Surgery, American Board of Surgery

 Internship